ONLINE HELP

 2. In the window that appears, enter and confirm the password.

-3. Validate.
+3. Confirm.
 The password will be used the next time the file is saved.

-Remark: When opening the docx file, the password will be automatically requested before the file displayed.
+Note: When opening the docx file, the password will be automatically requested before the file is displayed.

 "Layout" tab

-The "Layout" pane is used to manage the layout of the document and paragraphs.
+The "Layout" tab allows you to set the layout of the document and its paragraphs.

 This tab contains the following groups:

-• Page layout: Used to manage the margins, the document orientation, the document size and the page breaks.
+• Layout: Allows you to set margins, document orientation, page size and page breaks.

 • different common margins that can be directly applied to the current document (or to the current section).

-• custom margins. in this case, you must define the different margins in the window that is displayed.
+• custom margins. in this case, you can define the margins in the window that appears.

-• The "Orientation" option is used to apply the "Portrait" or "Landscape" format to the current section or to the current document.
+• The "Orientation" option allows you to set the "Portrait" or "Landscape" mode in the current section or document.

-• The "Size" option is used to choose the paper size for the current document (or for the current section).
+• The "Size" option allows you to choose the paper size for the entire document or the current section.
 If you don't find the desired size, you can set a custom size.

 • The "Columns" option allows you to create columns in the current document.

-• The "Breaks" option allows you to insert a specific break of your choice:
+• The "Breaks" option allows you to insert a specific break:

 • the paragraph indents,

-• Background: Used to select the color of the page using a color selector.
+• Background: Allows you to select the page background color using a color picker.

-The "Table" pane is used to manage the tables found in the document.
+The "Table" tab allows you to manage the tables present in the document.

-• Insert a table into a cell of an existing table.
+• Insert a table into an existing table cell.

-• Delete the current table, the current row or column.
+• Delete the current table, row or column.

 • Insert a row above or below the current row.